DuvNguyen/photobooth/README.md

-this is just a website to store photobooth picture w my gf btw
+this is just a website to store photobooth picture w my gf